Janek21/BDBI_TFG_MaizeCoexpression/README.md

 ---
 ## [`Scripts`](./scripts) directory

+Contains programs for the initial data analysis and pre-processing

 [`Preliminary analysis`](./scripts/PreliminaryAnalysis.Rmd): R markdown for initial viewing of the data

 [`Bash execution file`](./scripts/Preprocessing.sh): Executes all the steps for the initial data cleaning